samschloegel/qlab-scripts/docs/src/index.md

 hero:
   name: "Sam's QLab Scripts"
-  tagline: Complex QLab programming can be made much simpler with the use of Applescript automation.
+  tagline: Complex QLab programming can be made much simpler with the use of AppleScript automation.
   actions:
     - theme: brand
       text: Documentation